-Herbs that Support Eye Health
+Herbs That Support Eye Health: Bentonite Clay

 Another way to improve your eyesight is to make sure you have a healthy immune system.
-The herb Asphalatus is great for this because it has a high anti-oxidant content.
+The herb Asphalatus is great for this because it has a high antioxidant content.
 Grapeseed extract is another immune-boosting herbal solution that can improve your vision because it improves circulation.
 Improved circulation means less chance of cataracts!
 Grapeseed extract also helps to make your retina stronger.

 We recommend 17 Vitamins, Minerals, and Herbal Supplements that you should take to promote and preserve healthy eyes.
 Using the herbal remedies mentioned above in conjunction with our eye exercises and vitamin suggestions can really make a huge different in your eyesight!